PinewoodPip/epip/docs/patchnotes.md

 Custom portraits are visible in all UIs that show character portraits, including to other players in multiplayer, and persist throughout saves.
 If you regret a makeover, you can hit up the Magic Mirror to undo your doings.

 <center>![Custom portraits example.](Features/img/customportraits/character_sheet.png)</center>

-!!! info "Extender fork required"
-    Custom Portraits require [our fork of the Script Extender](extender.md), which has been updated to add support for this feature; **redownload it if you had it**.

 Some tips and disclaimers: